-\paragraph{Quantum phase and eigengap estimation}First, let us recollect basics of phase estimation whereby one assumes that an $K$-dimensional Hamiltonian $H$ with eigenvectors $\{\ket{\psi_i}\}_{i\in[K]}$, and an initial state $\ket{\psi} = \sum_{i=1}^K c_i \ket{\psi_i}$ are given.
+First, let us recollect the basics of phase estimation whereby one assumes that a $K$-dimensional Hamiltonian $H$ with eigenvectors $\{\ket{\psi_i}\}_{i\in[K]}$, and an initial state $\ket{\psi} = \sum_{i=1}^K c_i \ket{\psi_i}$ are given.
 By controlling the time evolution operator $U_t=e^{-iHt}$ on a single ancilla qubit, its expected value can be estimated as the time series

 where $p_k=|c_k|^2$ and $\sum_{k\in[K]} p_k = 1$.
 Classical frequency analysis of $S(t) = \braket{\psi|U_t|\psi}$ allows us to obtain eigenvalues $E_k$ that correspond to the dominant eigenvectors in the initial state.